afzalali1999/forbes-angular/README.md

 The website link to this project is [https://forbes-angular.netlify.app/](https://forbes-angular.netlify.app/)

 This project uses Angular in the front-end and Node.js/MongoDB in the back-end.
 The Angular client makes use of Components, Interfaces, Services, and Observables.
-It requests blog data in JSON format from the server and displays them.
+It requests blog data in JSON format from the server and displays them in a Masonry Layout (see below for more).
 It shows the user a blog create form and allows the user to send a post request to the server to create a blog.
 Likewise, it also displays to the user a red x button to remove a blog post from the client, and sends a delete request to the server.

 ## About